 To which Jerry replies forlornly, “but I don’t want to be a pirate!”

 No, I don’t have a puffy shirt in my closet.
-But where I relate to Jerry is that I don’t want to be an expert in grief.
-I feel bad when I respond to Tellwell’s marketing team saying that I don’t want to do Instagram for grieving.
+But where I relate to Jerry is

 I feel that this blog has run its course.
-I am not sure what new information I can offer on grief, because at this point in my journey, I feel my place is to listen rather than speak.
+I am not sure what new

 I hope you understand this does not mean I am leaving Crystle in my past.
 I try to live every day in the present moment, so each day the first thing I do is greet Crystle.
 I wear her wedding ring on a chain around my neck so it rests near my heart.
 She is coming with me on my new journey.
 I could not imagine living a day without her.